dentolos19/PasteMystNet/README.md

 ```

 This code snippet above should give you an idea of how is it used, I'm too lazy to explain futher but if you want more reference then check out [this project](https://github.com/dentolos19/PasteMystNet/tree/master/PasteMystTest).
 If you have any questions just [contact me](https://dentolos19.github.io/contact).

+### Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+### License

+This project is licensed with the [MIT License](https://choosealicense.com/licenses/mit).